 Maguire was forced off the pitch due to a calf injury during United’s defeat to Aston Villa before the international break.
-The Englishman consequently missed his side’s clash against Everton and Villareal whilst also not being able to join the England squad.
+The Englishman consequently missed his side’s clash against Everton and Villarreal whilst also not being able to join the England squad.

 Meanwhile, Varane suffered a groin injury during the Nations League final against Spain earlier this week.
-The Frenchman was substituted off before half-time and has been ruled out for the next few weeks.
+The Frenchman was substituted before half-time and has been ruled out for the next few weeks.

 This means that the Red Devils will have to face Leicester City away from home without their best defenders.
-Moreover, since return dates for the pair haven’t yet been confirmed, Ole Gunnar Solskjaer could potentially be left with just Victor Lindelof, Eric Bailly and Phil Jones as his centre-back options.
+Moreover, since return dates for the pair haven’t yet been confirmed, Ole Gunnar Solskjaer could potentially be left with just Victor Lindelof, Eric Bailly, and Phil Jones as his centre-back options.

-Although the duo are not exactly the worst options available, Solskjaer will miss his usual pairing in defense.
-Nevertheless, the pair of Lindelof and Bailly are the obvious replacements if the gaffer is looking to retain his usual 4-2-3-1 setup.
+Lindelof and Bailly are the obvious replacements if the gaffer is looking to retain his usual 4-2-3-1 setup.

 On the other hand, Luke Shaw can be utilised as a left-sided centre-back with Alex Telles playing in a wing-back role.
 The Norwegian boss has used a 3-5-2 formation effectively before, so it is an option worth considering.